wireapp/wire-docs/src/how-to/support/triaging_issues.md

 ![image](../../understand/img/architecture-server-simplified.svg)

-Your wire install is distributed across many physical computers, possibly in a datacenter.
-Wire recommends the deployment of wire in two clusters, one cluster for "calling", which is placed in your DMZ, and one cluster for "everything else", which lives in your secure hosting location.
+Your Wire install is distributed across many physical computers, possibly in a datacenter.
+Wire recommends the deployment of Wire in two clusters, one cluster for "calling", which is placed in your DMZ, and one cluster for "everything else", which lives in your secure hosting location.
 If your user is complaining about calling issues, knowing where your calling is located has become important.

-If you or the user have access to the web client (not desktop, has to be a real web browser), you or the end user can download your calling server configuration as it is given by the backend, following the procedure in (inspector.md).
+If you or the user have access to the web client (not desktop, has to be a real web browser), you or the end user can download your calling server configuration as it is given by the backend, following the (calls config retrieval procedure)[inspector.md/#pulling-a-calls-config].
+This will show you where your backend is telling the clients to connect, when they want to place a call.

 ### Client Communications

 ![image](../../understand/img/architecture-client_communications.svg)

-Users rely on their client devices connecting to their wire backend properly.
+Users rely on their client devices connecting to their Wire backend properly, otherwise the application cannot function.

-your Wire backend has many domains which must be resolvable by your end users. these domains most likely point to load balancers in your environment, like pictured above.
+Your Wire backend has many domains which must be resolvable by your end users.
+These domains most likely point to load balancers in your environment, like pictured above.

 If your problem is just effecting calling, making sure the calling domains are reachable.
 If a user is having a problem with recieving notifications of new messages, they may be having trouble with their cell phone tower (on mobile), or perhaps issues with their web socket connection. remember that the user's problem is in front of them / in their hand; don't check that YOU can resolve the host, check that THEY can.

 #### Routing

-Once traffic has made it into your Wire environment, your load balancers and firewalls have to hand that traffic over to your wire install.
+Once traffic has made it into your Wire environment, your load balancers and firewalls have to hand that traffic over to your Wire install.
 Here you can see a more detailed view of how traffic enters your cluster.

-Looking at this diagram, you can see that normally, calling services are completely separated from the rest of the backend. assuming this is the case (you do know your install, yes?),
+Looking at this diagram, you can see that normally, calling services are completely separated from the rest of the backend. assuming this is the case (you do know your install, yes?), you can rule out problems with the load balancer for the Wire backend, and focus on your calling firewalls/infrastructure directly.

 ### Health Checks